SDM-TIB/DeTrusty/README.md

 ## Running DeTrusty
 In order to run DeTrusty, build the Docker image from the source code:

-``docker build . -t sdmtib/detrusty:v0.2.0``
+``docker build . -t sdmtib/detrusty:latest``

+Or pull it from DockerHub:

+``docker pull sdmtib/detrusty:latest``

-Once the Docker image is built, you can start DeTrusty:
+Once the Docker image is built or pulled, you can start DeTrusty:

-``docker run --name DeTrusty -d -p 5000:5000 sdmtib/detrusty:v0.4.0``
+``docker run --name DeTrusty -d -p 5000:5000 sdmtib/detrusty:latest``

 You can now start to make POST requests to the DeTrusty API running at localhost:5000.